Singapore experiencing new COVID-19 wave, more people expected to fall sick in coming weeks: Ong Ye Kung

 "But most importantly, seniors and vulnerable individuals are recommended to keep your vaccination up to date, which means taking a shot at least once a year," he said.

 "As I have said before, the COVID-19 virus has not become milder since the pandemic crisis.
-It is us who have gotten stronger and more resilient because of vaccinations as well as safe recovery from infections."
+It is us who have gotten stronger and more resilient, and that is because of vaccinations as well as safe recovery from infections."

 "But like all protection, it will wane over time."